nomadcoders/containator/README.md

-# containator
+# Containator

-CLI tool that generates awesome containers for React Projects
+CLI tool that generates awesome components following the Container/Presenter pattern for React Projects.